dataiku/dss-visual-edit/docs/get-started.md

 ## Start the webapp

-Here is an example of what a data editing webapp would look like:
+Here is an example of what a Visual Edit webapp would look like:

 ![](webapp_orders.png)